 Through the work of our President's Environmental Advisor, Dr Tom Pierce, the College aligns itself with relevant national and international initiatives related to anaesthesia and the wider NHS aimed at mitigating further global temperature rise and climate change, including being a founder member of the UK Health Alliance on Climate Change.
-Tom works closely with the College Council lead for sustainability, Dr Lucy Williams.

 The College is already committed to promotion of sustainability through our Strategic Plan 2022–2027, our Sustainability Strategy 2019–2022, and the Joint Environmental Policy Statement with the Association of Anaesthetists.
 We support implementation of initiatives which align with our College strategy of perioperative care, and promote efficient and cost-effective use of healthcare resources whilst reducing variability of care and improving patient outcomes.